k-box/k-box/docs/user/en/getting-started.md

 # Overview

-By default, the K-Box interface opens to your Personal documents page.
+By default, the K-Box interface opens in your Personal section on Documents page.

 ![Main page](./img/main-page.png)